 This stitch has several names.
 I like to call it a hand stretch stitch because it works so well with stretchy fabrics.
 (The seam won’t pop and break like a straight stitch will when sewn on knit fabrics).

 You can also use it for hemming and decorative embroidery and quilt making.

-Drawing two horizontal lines with washable pencil or chalk will help as a guide while sewing.
+Drawing two horizontal lines with a washable pencil or chalk will help as a guide while sewing by hand.
 Work the stitch from left to right, making little back stitches and crossing over at a diagonal to the other line.